navin-ri/surrogate-DFT-ionic-conductivity/src/20250623_Li_migration/log.md

 - used 'loc' method to extract columns that are unique to avoid redundant constant (nunique()>1)
 - train-val-test: 8:1:1 split

+# predict MP + BVSE properties
+- The predictions are worse after using the dataset maerged for BVSE.
+- Need to check how they perform against IC.

+# IC preprocess
+ic_preprocess.ipynb
+- use the preprocessed.ipynb output (basic_matminer.csv) as reference and picked the columns from IC dataset.

 ## Future
 - The DFT NEB em have to be integrated into the merged dataset